kkshivani18/Azure-CRC/README.md

         - Solution: Tried it again and again and it worked.

-- Step 3 - **Integrating Backend APIs via Azure Functions for Transaction Management in CosmosDB**
+### Step 3 - **Integrating Backend APIs via Azure Functions for Transaction Management in CosmosDB**
-    - Implement Azure Functions to enable transactions to be added and deleted from CosmosDB.
+    - Implemented Azure Functions to enable transactions to be add, delete and get transactions from CosmosDB.
 The functions will act as the bridge between the React frontend and the database.